-Third party funders for arbitrations, nearly all of which are listed below, may agree to finance all or a portion of one party’s legal costs for a given international arbitration.
-A third party funder typically earns an agreed percentage of any award or a success fee, or a combination of the two, in the event of a successful case.
+Third-party funders for international arbitration, nearly all of which are listed below, may agree to finance all or a portion of one party’s legal costs for a given international arbitration.
+A third-party funder typically earns an agreed percentage of any award or a fee based on a multiple of the funding provided, or a combination of the two, in the event of a successful case.
 Should the case fail, the funder loses its investment and is not entitled to payment.
-The percentage of compensation earned by the third-party funder in the event of success is always significant – usually 25% – 45% of the amount of compensation awarded in a case – although its compensation can also be a multiple of the amount invested by a third-party funder.

-Third-Party Funders and Third-Party Funding Brokers for International Arbitration
+Third-Party Funders and Third-Party Funding Brokers for International Arbitration:

 1624 Capital (New York and Washington, United States)